mwshinn/PyDDM/doc/quickstart.rst

   models assist with model fitting when using maximum likelihood, which we will discuss later in this tutorial.)

-So, for a model with a drift rate of 0.5, a noise level of 1.0, a bound of 0.6, a starting position of 0.3 (slightly biased towards the upper bound), and a non-decision time of 0.2 sec, the model would be:
+So, for a model with a drift rate of 0.5, a noise level of 1.0, a bound height of 0.6, a starting position of 0.3 (slightly biased towards the upper bound), and a non-decision time of 0.2 sec, the model would be:

 .. literalinclude:: downloads/simple.py
    :language: python